 AND VALLEY OF THE FALLEN

 The Valley of the Fallen is a highly controversial concept of power, reflected in a monumental work of twentieth-century architectural engineering.
 A huge granite cross measuring 191 yards, the highest in the world, overlooks a forest of 1,365 acres.
-A 546 yards tunnel, dug deep into the hard rock, contains the graves of General Francisco Franco, dictator of Spain from 1939 to 1975, José Antonio, a falangist leader assasinated at the early stages of the civil conflict and thousands of others killed on both sides in the bloody Spanish Civil War.
+A 546 yards tunnel, dug deep into the hard rock, contains the grave of José Antonio, a falangist leader assasinated at the early stages of the civil conflict and thousands of others killed on both sides in the bloody Spanish Civil War.
 In our private tour you will understand the reasons why a monument, created for national reconciliation after the civil war, has become a controversial and repulsive object for some people of progressive ideology.

 As you can see, our private Escorial and Valley of the Fallen half day tour is one of the best day trips from Madrid and an unavoidable travel experience.